 When it comes to protecting their children, parents will do just about anything.
 Parents will childproof their homes and only have pets that are child-friendly and good with kids.
 However, do parents consider what harm may lie in their own backyard?
 What some might not realize is that wildlife in the Severn area could pose a threat to children, even if the animal itself doesn’t seem harmful at all.
 What wildlife could pose a threat to our children in your Severn yard?

-- Raccoons- Not only do the animals themselves carry diseases like rabies, but there feces can be harmful as well.
-Feces left in yards could contain harmful raccoon roundworm that children could come across.
+- Raccoons- Not only do the animals themselves carry diseases like rabies, but their feces can be harmful as well.
+Feces left in yards could contain harmful raccoon roundworms that children could come across.
 Both rabies and raccoon roundworm can have both serious and even fatal effects on children.

 - Bats- Bats are known carriers of bat and bed bugs.
 These insects will feed on humans and can carry diseases of their own.
 Bat feces can also carry histoplasmosis.
 This virus can be transmitted to children when they touch soil that has been contaminated by bat feces.

 - Snakes- While snakes aren’t commonly linked with disease, there are 2 different venomous species of snake in the state of Maryland.

 - Squirrels- While squirrels seem harmful and maybe even frequent guests of your yard, they can carry parasites like lice and fleas that your child could be exposed to.
 Their feces can also harbor salmonella, which could leave your child exposed in your yard.